City State Bank

 Norwalk, Iowa · FDIC Cert #14410

-City State Bank is an FDIC-insured bank (Certificate #14410) with $715M in total assets and $635M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for City State Bank, an FDIC-insured bank (Certificate #14410) with $715M in total assets and $635M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Norwalk, Iowa, the bank maintains a Tier 1 capital ratio of 11.39% (Well-Capitalized) and a nonperforming loan ratio of 0.14%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 City State Bank (FDIC cert 14410) is a community bank — $715M in total assets, $635M in deposits, serving the Norwalk, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.